 In the opening scenes of John Wick Chapter 3 — Parabellum, a vast network of professional contract killers is alerted to a $14 million bounty that’s about to be placed on the head of Keanu Reeves’s indestructible mob super-assassin character.
 But as John Wick heads to the New York Public Library to retrieve some personal belongings, a curiously tall killer decides to jump the gun and murder him before he is officially declared “ex-communicado” — in other words, before he has become a viable target for offing.
-That curiously tall person is none other than 7-foot-3 NBA star and Twitter sensation Boban Marjanović, who currently plays center for the Philadelphia ’76ers.
+That curiously tall person is played by none other than 7-foot-3 NBA star and Twitter sensation Boban Marjanović, who is currently a center for the Philadelphia ’76ers.

 The longer version of Marjanović’s Cinderella casting story begins on a rainy night in the Big Apple, before the Parabellum script was 100 percent complete.
 Contemplating how to take John Wick off the island of Manhattan, Stahelski stumbled into the public library to avoid the weather and suddenly had an epiphany.
 “The way I shoot [action] choreography is to subvert the normal,” the director says.
 “I thought, Let’s make it so difficult that it’s hard to [fight].
 How do you do that?
 Supertight space.
 And let’s get the biggest guy we can find.”
 That supertight space became the library.

 Stahelski admits drawing inspiration from the 1973 kung-fu classic Enter the Dragon, in which 5-foot-8 Bruce Lee squares off against the Los Angeles Lakers’ 7-foot-2 center Kareem Abdul Jabbar to unforgettable effect.
 Problem was, after three weeks of attempting to cast eight- and nine-foot-tall stuntmen, the director still hadn’t found the right person to play his library assassin, Ernest.